pet-friendly cottages lake district - Ferry Hotel, Windermere (NBY 439496)

 Keswick and Borrowdale

-If you had to pick one town in the Lake District that properly gets dogs, Keswick would be it.
+If you had to pick one town for pet-friendly cottages Lake District regulars keep coming back to, Keswick would be it, since the town properly gets dogs.
 The high street has multiple outdoor shops that welcome dogs (some keep a water bowl by the door and a jar of treats on the counter), most pubs and cafes allow them inside rather than just in the garden, and Derwentwater is a short walk from the town centre with a flat lakeside path that leads to several spots where your dog can get in for a swim.

 Borrowdale, the valley running south from Derwentwater, is quieter and more dramatic.
 Cottages here tend to be traditional stone buildings in hamlets like Rosthwaite and Stonethwaite, where the pace of life suits a dog holiday perfectly.
-The walking is outstanding, with routes up to Castle Crag (short but steep, with views that earn every metre of climbing), Catbells, and into the high fells around Great Gable.
+The walking is outstanding, with routes up to Castle Crag (short but steep, with views that earn every metre of climbing), Catbells, and into the high fells around Great Gable, and Borrowdale turns up often on any shortlist of pet-friendly cottages Lake District dog owners rate highly.

 Ambleside and Grasmere

 Ambleside sits at the head of Windermere and works well as a base for walks in all directions.
 The town itself is compact and walkable, with several dog-friendly pubs including The Golden Rule, which hasn’t changed much since the 1960s and where dogs are welcome without question, side-eyes, or laminated rules on the wall.
+It’s the sort of pub that makes Ambleside worth including on any list of pet-friendly cottages Lake District bases.
 Just walk in, find a spot, and your dog can settle under the table while you settle into a pint.

 Grasmere is smaller and more village-like, with walks around the lake and up to Helm Crag that suit most fitness levels.
 Helm Crag’s summit rocks give your dog a chance to look heroic while you take a photo.
-Wordsworth lived here, and the literary tourism draws crowds, but the fells above the village are peaceful once you gain a bit of height.
+Wordsworth lived here, and the literary tourism draws crowds, but the fells above the village are peaceful once you gain a bit of height, and Grasmere quietly earns its place among pet-friendly cottages Lake District visitors return to year after year.

 Coniston and Hawkshead